bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

 This proposal adds an *instance allocator* abstraction to the Wasmtime runtime that will allow for custom allocation of instances and related data such as WebAssembly memories and tables.

-In addition to this abstraction, this proposal will outline an implementation of a *pooling instance allocator* that will manage a pool of available instances, memories, and tables that are allocated in advance.
+In addition to this abstraction, this proposal will outline an implementation of a *pooling instance allocator* that will manage a pool of available instances that are allocated in advance.

 # Motivation
 [motivation]: #motivation